Yugenero/Yugenero/README.md

 ---

-I'm primarily interested in **Full-stack software development**, but my interest and expertise extend to anything adjacent software.
+I'm primarily interested in **Full-stack software development**, but my interest and expertise extend to anything adjacent to software.

 *I'm fervently seeking an entry-level software engineering position.*